gguex/SemSim_AutoCor/README.md

 ### Abstract

+Many clustering procedures in Natural Language Processing aim at decomposing a text into $m$ groups of tokens both spatially homogeneous and referring to the same topic.
 This paper presents a general formalism, originated from spatial statistics, which systematically combines two different aspects of tokens found in a text: their *semantic similarities* and their *position* relatively to each others.
 Uniting these two elements through a classical data analytic formalism yields textual autocorrelation indices of direct relevance for clustering: the **global autocorrelation index** indicates if, overall, semantically similar tokens lies in the same textual neighborhood; the **local autocorrelation index**, referring to each token, indicates if a token semantically contrasted within its vicinity.
 This formalism also provides a **fuzzy tokens clustering** algorithm, where resulting clusters contain a mixture of semantically and spatially similar words.
 This method, while close to *Topic Modeling* or *Topic Segmentation* approaches, differs from it and demonstrates promising results on artificial and real-life corpora.
 It provides an original way to extract topics from a document, hence the name **Fuzzy Topic Clustering**.

 ### Result examples